*Updated March 2021*

 Yes, the house-sitting sites collect your forms of identity when you become a member (passport, government ID etc), but it’s nice to give more of a picture of who you are if you can (especially if you don’t have any reviews).

 Remember, these home-owners are entrusting their beloved pet and home to you!
 On the flip-side-you also need to remember to filter home-owners too.
 This is a two-way exchange that should be equally beneficial to both parties so keep your eyes open and try to choose home-owners that seem like people you’d want to get to know in regular life.
-Make sure you see pictures of their home (and your room) and have a conversation on Skype before committing to a house-sit.
+Make sure you see pictures of their home (and your room) and have a video call or phone conversation before committing to a house-sit.

 The experience should be relatively low maintenance and also comfortable for you since it is not a paid job- it is supposed to be an equal exchange that benefits both sides!